donald-torres/EventTrackerProject/README.md

 A television show tracker for binge watchers to keep track of long running shows and the platforms streaming them for fellow "bingers" to easily find and start watching.

+1/14/2024 - added FrontEnd to program using JS/AJAX with full CRUD on Programs using the clickable list of available programs.

 ### Technologies / Techniques Used

 - MySQL